takosa/takit/README.md

 ## Install

-This program is written Rust.
-If you haven't installed Rust yet.
-Please install it before install this program from [here](https://www.rust-lang.org/tools/install).
+This program is written with Rust.
+If you haven't installed Rust yet, please install it before install this program from [here](https://www.rust-lang.org/tools/install).

 ```
 git clone https://github.com/takosa/takit.git